back search

 The next time you feel baby movement in lower abdomen, don't worry but wonder what could your baby be doing in the tummy.
 Some possible things your baby might be doing include:

 A baby's kicks or punches are rarely painful, but the sensation can vary.
 For instance, the kicks become more forceful around the sixth month and may feel like a punch.
 Additionally, if the baby has hiccups, the woman may feel rhythmic tremors.
-However, if the infant performs complex acrobatics, the woman can feel baby movement in lower abdomen.
+However, if the infant performs complex acrobatics, the woman can feel baby movements in lower abdomen.
 This occurs because the amniotic sac still has ample space.
 If the woman feels a thud-like pressure in her lower abdomen, it's possible that her baby's head, not its feet, is pressing against her belly or back.

 It is essential to inform the doctor if the pain is severe, persists, or there are other symptoms or concerns about the baby's movements.
 Every pregnancy is different, so familiarizing yourself with your baby's unique pattern of movements is important.